Commerce Exam > Commerce Notes > Economics Class 12 > NCERT Solutions - Rural Development

 • Storage facilities are insufficient which forces the farmers to sell their produce at a lower price right after harvesting.
 Also, insufficient storage makes the crops vulnerable to pests and bad weather.

-• Transportation facilities are insufficient as a result of which the farmers are unable to sell their produce at far off places.
+• Transportation facilities are insufficient as a result of which the farmers are unable to sell their produce at far-off places.

-• Due to the presence of large number of intermediaries farmers remain separated from the actual consumers.
+• Due to the presence of a large number of intermediaries farmers remain separated from the actual consumers.
 The intermediaries purchase the produce from the farmers at a very low price and sell them at a much higher price in the market.
 This implies that the farmers receive a very small share of the actual return of the produce.

 Q12: Explain the role of non-farm employment in promoting rural diversification.

-Ans: The non-farm areas of employment are essential with a view to raise income and exploring alternative avenues of sustainable livelihood besides agriculture.
+Ans: The non-farm areas of employment are essential with a view to raising income and exploring alternative avenues of sustainable livelihood besides agriculture.
 The following are the importance of non-farm employment opportunities in promoting rural diversification:

 • A substantial portion of Indian farming is dependent on the vagaries of monsoon, making it a risky affair to rely upon solely.
 Hence, non-farm employment opportunities are to be explored to enable the farmers to earn from alternative non-farm occupations.
 This will lessen the excess burden on agriculture by reducing disguised unemployment.